< All blogs

-The New ISO27002 Controls – Threat Intelligence
+The New ISO27002 Controls – A.5.7 Threat Intelligence

 What is threat intelligence?

-Basically this is about understanding more about the people and groups out there who might wish your organization harm, and the ways in which they might achieve it.
+Basically this is about understanding more about the people and groups out there who might wish your organisation harm, and the ways in which they might achieve it.
 You can see how this would be useful, both in terms of assessing risk and in making sure that controls are as effective as they can be.
 Threat intelligence is often approached at three levels, strategic, tactical and operational.

 Strategic threat intelligence